TMorville/tmorville.github.io/_finprojects/coin-game.md

 Which looks very flat at at around zero.

-To further the noise further, lets increase the number of trajectories to $$N=10000$$.
+Perhaps we don't have enough data.
+Lets increase the number of trajectories to $$N=10000$$.
 Hopefully this will give us a more conclusive graphical result.

 ```python